Prime Torsion in the Brauer Group of an Elliptic Curve: Introduction

 \section{Introduction}

-Let $k$ be a field of characteristic different from $2$ or $3$.
-By an elliptic curve $E$ over $k$ we mean a smooth curve of genus one together with a specified base point $0$.
-These curves are described by equations with $A,B \in k^\times. $ The Brauer group of $E$, $\Br(E)$, is an important invariant of the elliptic curve and has applications in both arithmetic and algebraic geometry.
+The Brauer group of a variety is an important invariant and has applications in both arithmetic and algebraic geometry.
+For example, this invariant has found applications in algebraic geometry via obstruction to rationality and in arithmetic geometry via obstruction to the existence of rational points.
 In a famous construction, Artin and Mumford used the Brauer group of the function field of $\mathbb{P}^2$ to give a counterexample to the L\"uroth problem; they constructed a complex unirational $3$-fold which is not rational \cite{artinmumford}.
-Furthermore, Manin described an obstruction to the Hasse principle for varieties that lies in the Brauer group \cite{Manin, Skorobogatov:Beyond-the-Manin-Obstruction}.
-There has been an ongoing effort to gain a better understanding of the Brauer group. \\
+Furthermore, Manin described an obstruction to the Hasse principle for varieties that lies in the Brauer group (the Brauer-Manin obstruction) \cite{Manin}.
+There has been an ongoing effort to understand this obstruction in more detail for various varieties, see for example \cite{Berg-Varilly-Alvarado}, \cite{Creutz-Viray-Voloch}, and \cite{Skorobogatov:Beyond-the-Manin-Obstruction}. \\

-The goal of this paper is an explicit description of $\Br(E)$.
-Note that the Brauer group of $E$ is naturally isomorphic to the unramified Brauer group of $k(E)$, the function field of $E$ \cite{colliot-thelene-sansuc:therationalityproblem,Gabber:ANoteOnTheUnramifiedBrauerGroupAndPurity}.
-Furthermore, $\Br(E)$ is a torsion abelian group and therefore it will suffice to study its prime power torsion subgroups.
+The goal of the present paper is to gain an explicit description of the Brauer group of an elliptic curve $E$.
+It will be sufficient to examine $d$-torsion subgroups of a Brauer group as it is a torsion abelian group.
 Fix an integer $d\geq 2$, coprime to the characteristic of $k$, and suppose that $k$ contains a primitive $d$-th root of unity $\rho$.
-Some well-understood elements in the $d$-torsion of $\Br k(E)$ are symbol (or cyclic) algebras, a generalization of quaternion algebras.
+We want to explicitly describe the $d$-torsion of the Brauer group $\tor[d][\Br(E)]$.
+By absolute purity \cite{colliot-thelene-sansuc:therationalityproblem,Gabber:ANoteOnTheUnramifiedBrauerGroupAndPurity}, the Brauer group of $E$ is naturally isomorphic to the unramified Brauer group of $k(E)$, the function field of $E$.
+In particular, this means that elements in $\tor[d][\Br(E)]$ can be represented by central simple algebras over $k(E)$.
+A favorite set of generators of the Brauer group are symbol (or cyclic) algebras.
 These are $k(E)$-algebras with two generators $x$ and $y$ subject to the relations $x^d= a, y^d = b,$ and $xy=\rho yx$ for some $a,b \in k(E)^\times$.
-The Merkurjev-Suslin theorem \cite{merkurjev-suslin} implies that every element in the $d$-torsion of the Brauer group of $E$, $\tor[d][\Br(E)]$, can be described as a tensor product of these symbol algebras over $k(E)$.
-We aim to describe a complete set of generators and relations of $\tor[d][\Br(E)]$ in terms of these products. \\
+The Merkurjev-Suslin theorem \cite{merkurjev-suslin} implies that every element in $\tor[d][\Br(E)]$ can be described by a tensor product of these symbol algebras over $k(E)$.
+We aim to describe the elements of $\tor[d][\Br(E)]$ in terms of these products. \\